fpeterek/strojove-uceni/football-performance/README.md

 Clusters 0, 3, 7, 8, 9, 11 are composed of less successful teams.

-Cluster 0 may contains i.e. Hull F.C. from the 2009/2010 season, which, as we already know, had been relegated that season.
+Cluster 0 may contain i.e. Hull F.C. from the 2009/2010 season, which, as we already know, had been relegated that season.
 Deportivo Aláves was relegated in the season of 21/22, and is also present in this cluster.
 Hamburger SV finished just two places ahead of the relegation zone in 2016/17, Darmstadt was relegated in the same season.
 However, other teams from the cluster did not necessarily perform as bad.
 For example, Stoke finished in the middle of the table on 11th place in the 09/10 season.
 Pamplona Osasuna finished 12th in La Liga during the same season.
+Therefore we can say this cluster is not really interesting.

 # Attribute scaling

-Just by looking at the histograms for each attribute ((Champions League)[plots/europe_histplot.png], (domestic leagues)[plots/europe_histplot.png]), we can come to the conclusion that we should be fine scaling all the attributes using a minmax scaler.
+Just by looking at the histograms for each attribute ([Champions League](plots/europe_histplot.png), [domestic leagues](plots/europe_histplot.png)), we can come to the conclusion that we should be fine scaling all the attributes using a minmax scaler.
 The vast majority of histograms resemble a bell curve.